emmt/LazyAlgebra.jl/docs/src/sparse.md

 the type of the elements while parameters `M` and `N` are the number of dimensions of the *rows* and of the *columns* respectively.
-Objects of this kind are a generalization of sparse matrices in the sense that they implement linear mappings which can be applied to `N`-dimensional arguments to produce `M`-dimensional results (as explained below).
+Objects of this kind are a generalization of sparse matrices in the sense that they implement linear operators which can be applied to `N`-dimensional arguments to produce `M`-dimensional results (as explained below).
 The construction of a sparse operator depends on its storage format.
 Several concrete implementations are
 provided: [*Compressed Sparse Row* (CSR)](#Compressed-sparse-row-format),